-Payments, clearing and settlement is also a core service that is part of SaskCentral's envisioned future state.
-The evolving payments environment is a key catalyst within our strategy.
-Adaptations will be required to address future infrastructure needs, capabilities and connections to support this foundational aspect of credit union business.
+Payments, clearing and settlement is also a core service that is part of SaskCentral's future state.
+Change is required to address future infrastructure needs, capabilities and connections to support this foundational aspect of credit union business.
 SaskCentral has a role in connecting credit unions to the payments ecosystem by providing access to payments transaction processing and clearing and settlement through joint venture relationships.
-Additionally, we will assist them in understanding the impacts of Payments Canada's Modernization initiative so they can be positioned to respond.